bananatana/MD_analysis/README.md

 The script performs Principal Component Analysis (PCA) using CA-CA distances from an MD trajectory and subsequently applies K-Means clustering.
 Within the script, the Elbow method is performed to determine number of clusters.
 Following the visualization of the results, it preserves a representative PDB structure for each cluster within desired PCA combination.
 The representative structure is determined as the actual structure that is geometrically closest (RMSD) to the average structure within the cluster.

+**mdtraj_rmsf_ligand_per_atom.ipynb**

+The script computes the RMSF of heavy ligand atoms, both for each individual MD replica and collectively across multiple replicas, including the standard deviation.
+The results are presented as histograms, with an option to display functional groups in distinct colors.